mu2/google-container-engine-dse/README.md

 # google-container-engine-dse
-Scripts for deploying DataStax Enterprise (DSE) on Google Container Engine (GKE)
+Scripts for deploying DataStax Enterprise (DSE) on Google Kubernetes Engine (GKE)

 ## Disclaimer
 The use of this repo is intended for development purpose only.
 Usage of this repo is solely at user’s own risks.
 There is no SLAs around any issues posted on this repo.
 Internal prioritization of repo issues will be processed by the owners of this repo periodically.
 There is no association with any technical support subscription from DataStax.